 “Like Bollywood?”
 Lucas asked back.

 Annie returned the dead butterfly to Sami.
-He gave her a small smile, aware that they would never see each other again.
+He gave her a small smile, aware that they would probably never see each other again.

 “It’s a fucking genre, cabrón,” Sami said.